Our Policies A-Z

 Vaccinations

-Against a backdrop of growing vaccine scepticism, LYMEC believes that the EU and its Member States must do more to encourage vaccine uptake among all populations.
-The EU and Member States must do more to combat the spread of false information regarding vaccinations, and must work harder to communicate the benefits of vaccinations to citizens.
+Against growing vaccine scepticism, LYMEC believes that the EU and its Member States must do more to encourage vaccine uptake among all populations.
+The EU and Member States must do more to combat the spread of false information regarding vaccinations and work harder to communicate the benefits of vaccinations to citizens.

 Title